Last Updated on December 29, 2021

 Adopt a ‘watch and wait’ approach and see if you have any symptoms out of the ordinary that aren’t normal for your pregnancy.
 These include increased nausea, fever, temperature, or diarrhea.
 If in any doubt at all, contact your health professional, telling them what you ate, and when.

-Food poisoning from scallops that are seared or otherwise cooked are rare, so try not to worry, and be vigilant for any symptoms.
-You can continue to enjoy scallops in pregnancy, so long as they’re fully cooked next time.
+The risk of food poisoning from scallops that are seared or otherwise cooked are rare, so try not to worry, and be vigilant for any symptoms.
+You can continue to enjoy scallops during pregnancy, so long as they’re fully cooked next time.

 Scallops are often served with shrimp, so you might also be interested in this article on shrimp and prawn safety in pregnancy.